Almana-mc/LogisticsNetworks/README.md

 This mod is what I wanted in modded minecraft for a while.
 Its fast, highly configurable, lag friendly and also is completely invisible if you want it to be.

-Currently, it can transport items, fluids and energy.
-In future, I plan to add support for several resources of different mods.
-Along with this, I will work on adding special compat to allow better suitability for certain larger builds.
+It supports items, fluids, energy, Mekanism chemicals, and Ars Nouveau source.
+I will continue to work on adding special compat to allow better suitability for certain larger builds.

 ## Official Partners